cloudmesh-community/book/chapters/machinelearing/aws-sagemaker.md

 # AWS SageMaker :o2:

+:o2: This writeup has to be checked for plagiarism.

+:o2: grammar

+:o2: BibTeX refs

-Amazon SageMaker is a fully managed machine learning service.
-Using Amazon SageMaker, data scientists and developers can quickly and easily build and train machine learning models, and then directly deploy them into a production-ready hosted environment.
+According to Amazon, SageMaker is a fully managed machine learning service.
+Using Amazon SageMaker, data scientists and developers can build and train machine learning models, and then directly deploy them into a production-ready hosted environment.

-Amazon SageMaker provides following advantages:
+Amazon SageMaker claims to provide the following advantages:

 * An integrated Jupyter authoring notebook instance for easy access to your data sources for exploration and analysis, so you do not have to manage servers